jrasmusson/ios-professional-course/Bankey/11-Animating-with-Core-Animation/README.md

 }
 ```

-## Shaking the login button
+Shake the login button is username/password is wrong.

-Let's make it so that when the user enters an incorrect password, the login button shakes.

 **LoginViewController**